mmacedo/mmacedo.github.io/source/_posts/2011-12-21-fsharp-coding-dojo.markdown

 ### Preparation

 Regardless of how much I like Poker there are programmers that never played or are not sure of the rules.
 The first handout was a printed list with nice visual hints and descriptions of the Poker hands.
 The second handout was a concise and specially made cheat sheet of the F# syntax commented in the natural language of the members (Brazilian Portuguese).
 The third handout was not printed, it was the C# code I clean coded and commented, even though it sounds contradictory.
 I navigated and explained every class and method.
 The fourth asset the team had was myself.
-Devoided of eidetic memories, it would be impossible to get work done fluently in a foreign language you just learned.
+Devoid of eidetic memories, it would be impossible to get work done fluently in a foreign language you just learned.
 My work as self appointed specialist was to help people express their intents in a way the compiler understands.

 ### Results